 A 4-piece series of endangered species inspired by my love of animals and wanting to do my part in helping out the planet.
 15% of proceeds of each piece will be donated to a specific organization.
 Find out about these organizations and their correlating art pieces below.

-To shop these originals and prints, visit my Etsy shop.
+To shop these originals, visit my Etsy shop.

 Bornean Orangutan-World Wildlife Fund

 “The mission of World Wildlife Fund is to conserve nature and reduce the most pressing threats to the diversity of life on Earth.
 Our vision is to build a future in which people live in harmony with nature.